 But with gas prices on the rise, driving to far off destinations sounds less appealing.
 A recent survey by The Dyrt found that almost 24% of their community members said they plan to camp closer to home because of rising gas prices.

 In Denver, we’re lucky there are so many incredible spots less than an hour away where you can park your camper van and have a blast — whether that’s with your friends, family, or on a solo adventure.

 Rising gas prices mean Coloradans need to camp smarter.
-Here are 6 campgrounds outside of Denver you can get to in under an hour (and with a quarter tank of gas)!
+Here are 6 Colorado campgrounds outside of Denver you can get to in under an hour (and with a quarter tank of gas)!

 Centered around the Chatfield Reservoir, this Littleton State Park is super popular from Memorial Day through Labor Day.
-Campers are permitted to bring powerboats and jet skis, so water sports are especially prominent during the summer months.
+Campers are permitted to bring powerboats and jet skis.
+So water sports are especially prominent during the summer months.

 There’s also a big off-leash park where your pup can mingle and meet new friends!

 - You have to make your reservation ahead of time either online or over the phone by calling 1-800-244-5613.

 - Daily vehicle passes are $10.